-But if journalists are to be looked after in this brave new world, who are they and why are they special?
+But if journalists are to be looked after, who are they and why are they special?
 Having won this small victory for themselves, have they conceded the war once waged on our behalf?

 What is a journalist?
 It’s a question being asked internationally, not just in Australia, and not for the first time.
 The debate goes back at least to the invention of the printing press but could arguably stretch even further into history – as far as Socrates, according to Mark Pearson, a self-described ‘press freedom worrier.’

-I grew up among journalists, including my father the Big Baxter, but I’ve struggled to recall a single moment when the existential question of what is a journalist was even raised.
+I grew up among journalists, including my parents, Jack and Margaret Spackman, but I’ve struggled to recall a single moment when the existential question of what is a journalist was even raised.